mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 bigger cogwheels.

 MORE THAN 14 YEARS AGO
-We’ve been huntin’ Darokyn for almost a year now.
+We've been huntin' Darokyn for almost a year now.
 Damn, I hate this guy!
 Not only did he make me miss Kal and the kids but his defection has already cost us at least a dozen marines plus an escort.
 Regal Pride, fancy name.
-She burnt a full 24 hours after Darokyn’s trap sprung...
+She burnt a full 24 hours after Darokyn's trap sprung...
 Man, the navy guys at poker tonight will be pissed.
 Especially that dude Yerzey.
 I think he had a girl on the Pride.